 A creamy, filling vegetable chowder made with deeply savoury roasted cauliflower, buttery fried onions, and hearty carrots and potatoes.
 It’s a meal in a bowl!

 The power of a name has been demonstrated over and over again to me recently.
-My daughter Kipper won’t eat stir fry, but happily chomps down ‘Chinese style vegetables’, while her Dad famously hates kugel but enjoys a ‘crispy potato bake’.
+My daughter Kipper won’t eat stir fry, but happily chomps down ‘Chinese style vegetables’.
+Meanwhile her Dad famously hates kugel but enjoys a ‘crispy potato bake’.

 Ladies and gents, I present “CHOWDER”

-Now I know that technically, chowder is just a specific kind of soup – one traditionally made with milk or cream, and thickened with potatoes or crushed crackers.
-But Kipper had never heard of chowder before, and if DH knew it was soup, he also knew enough to keep quiet about it.
+I know that technically, chowder is just a specific kind of soup – one traditionally made with milk or cream, and thickened with potatoes or crushed crackers.
+But Kipper had never heard of chowder before, and if DH knew it was soup, he also knew enough to keep quiet.
 The smell of it cooking was so irresistible that even if I had called it soup, I think they would both have eaten it!

-This hearty vegetarian chowder is the perfect Spring food, just what I want to eat on a day when the sun is shining, but there’s still a nip in the air.
+This hearty vegetarian chowder is the perfect Spring food.
+It’s just what I want to eat on a day when the sun is shining, but there’s still a nip in the air.
 So basically every day, at the moment.
-Savoury roasted cauliflower, sweet carrots, fried onions, and soft and fluffy potatoes, in a rich, thick and creamy broth – what’s not to love?!
+Savoury roasted cauliflower, sweet carrots, fried onions, and soft and fluffy potatoes, in a rich, thick and creamy broth.
+What’s not to love?!

 The aroma of roasting cauliflower was mouthwatering, but the fragrance of buttery fried onions, thyme and smoked paprika really pushed it over the edge.
 I kept sending Kipper off to do things around the house and she kept gravitating back to the kitchen, drawn by the wonderful smell emanating from the pot bubbling away on the stove.
 Piano practise will have to wait.